ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ## Filtering and consensus finding options

-`--resolve-split-genes`: Activate the split gene resolution process.
-See the [FilterTransMap section](#filtertransmap) for more.

 `--intron-rnaseq-support`: Amount of RNA-seq intron support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

 `--exon-rnaseq-support`: Amount of RNA-seq exon support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.